ocpi/ocpi/mod_locations.md

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for Locations.
 Advised is to use the push direction from CPO to eMSP during normal operation.
-The CPO interface is mend to be used when the connection between 2 parties is established to retrieve the current list of Location objects with the current status, and when the eMSP is not 100% sure the Locations cache is correct anymore.
+The CPO interface is mend to be used when the connection between 2 parties is established to retrieve the current list of Location objects with the current status, and when the eMSP is not 100% sure the Locations cache is correct any more.

 ### 2.1 CPO Interface